 What are the best things to do in Hue?

-This article is a detailed travel guide to Hue Vietnam, with tips on the best things that you should try out on your trip.
+This article is a detailed travel guide to Hue, Vietnam, with tips on the best things you should see and do on your trip.

 Explore the abandoned water park in Hue